 Karl Hess, the proprietor of Matthias Hess, opted to commit suicide during the economic difficulties at the beginning of the Second World War.
 Following the liquidation of the company the firm of Leonhard Tauber took over the offices.

-What's your 'Hess' worth?
-Here are some recently sold items (USA).
+What's your Hess worth in 2021?
+Here are some recently sold items.